4-dimensional symplectic contractions: Root systems and the structure of .

 \begin{theorem} Let $\pi: X\ra Y$ be a local symplectic contraction (arbitrary dimension).
-Suppose that $N^1(X/Y)$ is generated by the classes of codimension 1 components $E_\alpha$ of the exceptional set of $\pi$, that is we are in situation of \ref{purely-divisorial}.
+Suppose that $N^1(X/Y)$ is generated by the classes of codimension 1 components of the exceptional set of $\pi$, we call them $E_\alpha$; that is we are in situation described in Proposition \ref{purely-divisorial}.
 Let $e_\alpha$ denote the numerical equivalence class of an irreducible component of a general fiber of $\pi_{| E_\alpha}$.
-Then the following holds: \begin{itemize} \item The classes of $E_\alpha$ are linearly independent so they form a basis of $N_1$. \item The opposite of the intersection matrix $-(e_\alpha\cdot E_\beta)$ is a direct sum of Cartan matrices of type associated to simple algebraic Lie groups (or algebras), and possibly, matrices of type ${\mathbb U}_n$. \item If moreover $X$ is MDS over $Y$ then $\Mov(X/Y)$ is dual, in terms of the intersection of $N^1(X/Y)$ and $N_1(X/Y)$, to the cone spanned by the classes of $e_\alpha$.
+Then the following holds: \begin{itemize} \item The classes of $E_\alpha$ are linearly independent so they form a basis of $N^1(X/Y)$. \item The opposite of the intersection matrix $-(e_\alpha\cdot E_\beta)$ is a direct sum of Cartan matrices of type associated with simple algebraic Lie groups (or algebras), and possibly, matrices of type ${\mathbb U}_n$. \item If moreover $X$ is MDS over $Y$ then $\Mov(X/Y)$ is dual, in terms of the intersection of $N^1(X/Y)$ and $N_1(X/Y)$, to the cone spanned by the classes of $e_\alpha$.
 In particular $\Mov(X/Y)$ is simplicial. \end{itemize} \end{theorem}

-In short, the above theorem says that, apart of the case $\mathbb U_n$, that we do not expect to occur, the situation of arbitrary local symplectic contraction on the level of divisors and 1-cycles is very much like in the case of the contraction to nilpotent cone, which is the case of \ref{BrieskornSlodowy} and \ref{MovNefWeyl}.
+In short, the above theorem says that, apart from the case $\mathbb U_n$, which we do not expect to occur, the situation of an arbitrary local symplectic contraction on the level of divisors and 1-cycles is very much like in the case of the contraction to the nilpotent cone, which is the case of Theorem \ref{BrieskornSlodowy} and Corollary \ref{MovNefWeyl}.

-\begin{conjecture} The case ${\mathbb U}_n$ should not occur.
-That is, there is no symplectic contraction $X\ra Y$ with a codimension 2 locus of $\bA_{2n}$ singularities of $Y$ and a non-trivial numerical equivalence in $X$ of curves in a general fiber of $\pi$ over this locus. \end{conjecture}
+\begin{conjecture} The case ${\mathbb U}_n$ does not occur.
+That is, there is no symplectic contraction $X\ra Y$ such that $Y$ has a codimension 2 locus of $\bA_{2n}$ singularities and there exists a non-trivial numerical equivalence for curves in $X$ which are in a general fiber of $\pi$ over this locus. \end{conjecture}